Creeping Fig (Ficus pumila) Indoor Care, Common Problems and Remedies

 Water Requirements

-Water Creeping Fig liberally during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to keep the soil moist at all times.
+Water your Creeping Fig liberally during the growing season (spring and summer) and allow the top 1-2 inches of soil to dry out between waterings to keep the soil moist.

-Significantly decrease watering during the cold season to maintain the soil slightly moist.
-Do not allow the soil to dry out completely to avoid leaf drop.
+Significantly decrease watering in the cold season (fall and winter) to maintain the soil slightly moist.
+However, do not allow the soil to dry out completely to avoid wilting and leaf drop.

-Avoid overwatering and soggy soil as they can result in root-rot and eventual death of the plant.
-Make sure that the pot has a drainage hole and the soil is well drained to avoid getting soggy soil.
-Read more on how to water indoor plants the correct way.
+Avoid overwatering and soggy soil as they can result in root-rot and eventual death of the plant; make sure that the pot has a drainage hole and the soil is well-draining.

 Light Requirements

-Creeping Fig grows best in a medium to bright indirect light.
-Keep it away from direct sunlight as it can burn the leaves resulting in dry shrivelled leaves.
+Put your Creeping Figs a few feet from a large, brightly-lit window as it thrives in medium to bright indirect light.
+Keep it away from direct sunlight as it can scorch the leaves resulting in dry shrivelled leaves.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth and avoid leggy growth.